 The one thing you must be mindful of, any time that the sky is involved, is the focal length of your lens.
 At wide-angle focal lengths equivalent to 24mm or wider, you run the risk of making your sky’s blueness appear very, very uneven.
 Above, I tried to balance the blue sky on the right with the light sky on the left, since the left is where the sun was setting anyways.
 However, this image could still use some dodging and burning to make the blue blob in the top-center less obvious.

-*As a side note, a polarizer will also darken your overall exposures by 1-2 stops, depending on the level of polarization being applied.
+As a side note, a polarizer will also darken your overall exposures by 1-2 stops, depending on the level of polarization being applied.
+This would be a problem if polarizers were commonly used in low-light conditions when hand-holding, however, they are almost always useful in bright sunny conditions, where the side-effect of lost light is not a problem, or even a good thing!

-Wedding & Portrait Photography With A Polarizer
+Wedding & Portrait Photography With A Circular Polarizer Filter

 Wedding and portrait photographers are the ones who seem the most surprised by my recommendation of a circular polarizer filter.
 In many circles, the best practice is thought to be zero filters on your lenses at all times, because any filter whatsoever will potentially cause image quality issues with color or sharpness, and what’s maybe worse, filters might even harm your camera’s ability to autofocus reliably.